prashanth-kumar-g/student-attendance-management-system/README.md

 > ⚠️ End users do not need this.
 This is only for those who want to audit or regenerate the installer manually.

 ---

+## 🤝 Contributing

+Contributions are welcome!

+If you'd like to improve this project, fix issues, or suggest new features:

+1. Fork the repository
+2. Create a new branch for your changes
+3. Submit a pull request with a clear explanation

+You can also open issues for bugs, ideas, or questions.
+Thank you for helping make SAMS better!

+---

+## 📜 License

+This project is licensed under the [MIT License](LICENSE).

+You are free to use and modify this project for personal or educational purposes.
+Please see the `LICENSE` file for full license terms.

+---

+## ©️ Copyrights

+© 2025 Prashant Kumar G. All rights reserved.

+This project, including its source code, design, and associated materials, is the original work of the author.
+Unauthorized copying, modification, or commercial use is not permitted without prior written consent.

+---